kewh/echoCMS/README.md

     <?php $yourItems = $get->itemsByTag($_GET); ?>
 ````
 #### Next and Previous items
-After items have been obtained using one of the above functions, using an item's `next` and `prev` data entities as parameters to the **item** function, will get the next and previous items with the topic/subtopic or tag specified in the previous call, for example:
+After items have been obtained using one of the above functions, using an items `next` and `prev` data entities as parameters to the **item** function, will get the next and previous items with the topic/subtopic or tag specified in the previous call, for example:
 ````php
 <?php
      $yourItem = $get->item($yourItem['next']);